5 Best Home Improvements for Resale Value (and the Worst!)

 What is the value proposition for improvements to a home when selling?
 That is a great question.
 The challenge is in knowing if the added improvement will automatically add value to a home, and/or add appeal to the home, or neither.

-My biggest piece of advice is to first ask your Realtor® the best course of action that will first and foremost – get your home sold, and work from there.
+My biggest piece of advice is to first ask your realtor about the best course of action that will first and foremost – get your home sold, and work from there.
 Some owners may be pleasantly surprised with how a few simple improvements will make a big difference, while others may be better off focusing on a quick sale.
 What’s tragic for a professional like me to walk in on is an improvement effort that was very expensive and not necessary, or worse, an improvement that was not done correctly and has to be redone with additional expense.

 - Swimming pools

-- Extensive landscaping (ie. Koi pond, exotic plants, elaborate irrigation systems, etc.)
+- Extensive landscaping (ie. koi pond, exotic plants, elaborate irrigation systems, etc.)

-That being said, there’s also the question of what is your own preference for quiet enjoyment of your property?
+That being said, there’s also the question of what is your own preference for quiet enjoyment of your property.
 Some of these in the list may appeal to you, and if you designed them anyway, it would not be about improving resale.
 As long as you understand what the project is, and more importantly, what it’s not (a viable improvement that adds resale value), then enjoy the American dream and do your thing!

 Moving on from that, the subject at hand is that you want to get your home sold.
 It goes without saying that you want the biggest dollar amount at the bottom of the settlement statement when you close the deal.

-1. Have a new attractive front door installed.
+1. Install an attractive front door

 Take a good look at your front door.
 If it has dings and damage, or the door jam, hinges or screen door are beat up, make them look nice.
 You want your front door to make a great first impression.
 Buyers want to find a charming, inviting home that gives them that warm, ‘this is home’ feeling.
 Doors can be expensive, so planning ahead for a sale at one of those home improvement stores never hurts.